practicalli/spacemacs/clojure-repl/component-lifecycle.md

          (cider-refresh-after-fn . "practicalli.dev/start"))))
 ```

 This code calls the `stop` function from the component lifecycle library at the start of the `cider-refresh` function.
-At the end of `cider-refesh`, the `start` function is called to restart all the components in the defined order in the project.
+At the end of `cider-refresh`, the `start` function is called to restart all the components in the defined order in the project.

 <!-- Integrant example -->